5 from 6 votes

 Ingredients to make the chicken thigh tray bake laid out on a pale blue background and labelled.

-Using Italian seasoning for bone in skin on chicken thighs helps create a delicious flavour.
-If you prefer a different seasoning blend in bone in chicken thigh recipes, you can use that instead.
-Herbs de Provence is also a great blend for a baked chicken thighs recipe.
+• Italian Seasoning: Using Italian seasoning for bone in skin on chicken thighs helps create a delicious flavour.
+If you prefer a different seasoning blend in your bone in chicken thigh recipe, you can use that instead.
+Herbs de Provence is also a great option if serving with these Roasted Mediterranean Vegetables.

 See the recipe card for full information on ingredients and quantities.